-Each student joins us with a unique set of abilities, and we therefore take a highly tailored approach to teaching and learning.
-We plan creative learning journeys based on students’ individual needs and interests.
+Each student joins us with a unique set of abilities, so we take a tailored approach to teaching and learning, planning creative learning journeys based on students’ individual needs and interests.
 This ensures a broad and balanced timetable that is informed through the work of our Multi-Disciplinary Team.
-Our holistic approach to education champions our students’ personal growth and development.
+Our holistic approach to education encourages each student’s personal growth and development.

 Students follow a thematic, skills-based approach to reasonably integrate elements of the curriculum and ensure, context, skills and knowledge across Key Stages 1 – 3.
 This ensures progression and coverage.

 In Key Stage 4 students move towards a core curriculum of English, Mathematics and IT with a personalised timetable to enable them to work towards qualifications that will support them in accessing further education or transitioning into work.

 Our curriculum is planned and sequenced to build knowledge and skills.
 Alongside the National Curriculum, we use the Dimensions, ‘Learning means the world’ curriculum.
 This ensures we provide continuity and progression through a wide range of learning opportunities and experiences so that students are equipped with the academic skills and knowledge to become successful citizens of the future.

 We aim to ensure that being a part of our school is fun, nurturing and aspirational.
 Subject Leaders and Teaching staff plan using the key tools of Intent, Implementation and Impact.

 Intent – This is the vision driving the subject area linked to the whole curriculum, which is shared with everyone.